Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- maintaining full, continuous and efficient cooperation with the NMCC throughout the penalty proceedings;
+- The applicant must maintain full, continuous and efficient cooperation with the NMCC throughout the sanctioning proceedings.
+This cooperation implies:

-- refraining from further participation in the alleged infringement as soon as the evidence has been provided, unless the NMCC deems it necessary to safeguard the efficacy of a dawn raid;
+- The applicant must refrain from further participation in the alleged infringement as soon as the evidence has been provided, unless the NMCC deems it necessary to safeguard the efficacy of a dawn raid.

-- having neither destroyed evidence relating to the application nor revealed its intention to apply for leniency to third parties; and
+- The applicant must have neither destroyed evidence relating to the application nor revealed its intention to apply for leniency to third parties.

-- not having taken steps to coerce other companies to take part in the infringement.
+- The applicant must not have taken steps to coerce other companies to take part in the infringement.

 What information and evidence is required?